ikheetbas/Verhalen/README.md

 This README shows how to install the Docker version.

 ### Installation in Docker on your desktop
-Global steps (to be refined later)
+Global steps (to be refined later.)

 #### 1. Install Docker
 See [docker.com](https://www.docker.com/products/docker-desktop)